Soothe sore muscles naturally with a warm bath and this aromatic fall spice homemade bath salt recipe. Perfect for a cool autumn evening.

 How to Make a Fall Scented Bath Salt

-This recipe is quick and easy to make.
+This fall bath salt recipe is quick and easy to make.
 Simply grind up the calendula and oatmeal in a spice grinder.
 Combine the ground mixture with the epsom salt, spices and baking soda.
 Add the essential oil and you’re done.
-Scoop a few tablespoons into your bath and enjoy!
+Scoop about 1/4 cup into your bath and enjoy!

 If you don’t like taking baths (like me), try tossing the bath salt into a small bucket and soak your feet.
 Standing on your feet all day (at work or on the homestead) tires the toes.
 Give them some love with this bath soak recipe.